 Research Involving Children

 Children have varying degrees of maturity – metabolically, immunologically and cognitively – that may present important challenges for research design and the consent process, depending on the nature and complexity of the research.
-In addition to the vulnerability that arises from their developmental stage, children may also lack capacity to consent to participate in research (see Article 4.6).
+In addition to the vulnerability that arises from their developmental stage, children may also lack the decision-making capacity to decide whether or not to participate in research (see Article 4.6).
 As well, physical or psychological harms a child may experience in a research setting may have long-lasting consequences.
 As a result, researchers have often avoided the inclusion of children in some research, especially in clinical trials testing new treatments, so as to eliminate any risks.
 Clinical trials conducted only with adults yield a generally poor understanding of the results that apply to children.

 As is the case with women, the inclusion of children in research advances the commitment to justice in research by improving our knowledge of, and ability to respond to, the unique needs of children throughout their development.

 Application Researchers should not exclude children from research unless there is a valid reason for doing so.
 Participation of children in research is justifiable when the research objective cannot be achieved with adult participants only.
 When considering the inclusion of children in research, researchers and REBs shall consider a child’s stage of physical, physiological, psychological, and social development to ensure adequate protections for the child’s welfare.
-Where children have not yet attained the capacity to consent for themselves to participate in research, researchers shall seek consent from an authorized third party while ascertaining the child’s assent or dissent, as outlined in Chapter 3.
+Where children have not yet attained the capacity to decide for themselves whether or not to participate in research, researchers shall seek consent from an authorized third party while ascertaining the child’s assent or dissent, as outlined in Chapter 3.
 Note that Article 4.6 equally applies to children.

 Research Involving the Elderly